mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 - Support for container queries within the theme.
 - A new theme utility for adding styles to specific color modes.

-## Supported browsers
+## Supported browsers and Node versions

-The browser targets of the default bundle have changed in v6.
+The targets of the default bundle have changed in v6.

 The exact versions will be pinned on release from the browserslist query: `"> 0.5%, last 2 versions, Firefox ESR, not dead, safari >= 15.4, iOS >= 15.4"`.

 <!-- #stable-snapshot -->

+- Node.js 14 (up from 12)
 - Chrome 109 (up from 90)
 - Edge 121 (up from 91)
 - Firefox 115 (up from 78)